Discerning Reliable Cyber Threat Indicators for Timely Cyber Threat Intelligence: Collection and Identification of Security Tweets Carrying IoCs

+Initially, an Twitter developer account was created to access Twitter API services, allowing the extraction of user profile information, block lists, user searches, and real-time tweets.
+The data collection program automatically harvested 2.41 million tweets(English and non-English) employing the \textit{tweepy}\footnote{https://docs.tweepy.org/en/stable/} python module using keyword/hashtag search.
+We employed a number of hashtags related to cyberspace, including \textit{malware, ransomware, adware, spyware, malspam, crypto-locker, md5, sha256, phishing, spearphishing, etc.}~\cite{kristiansen2020cti}~\cite{behzadan2018corpus}~\cite{shin2021twiti}.
 Since our study focused on tweets written in English, we excluded non-English tweets from the 2.4 million tweets using the \textit{language} attribute information obtained from the API response.
 After the elimination of tweets in other languages, we were left with 1.39 million English tweets.
 Furthermore, our tweet corpus includes a lot of retweets because Twitter offers a retweet feature that permits users to repost previously posted tweets.
 It is preferable to remove retweets from the collected tweets because they include duplicate text as the original post.
 Thus, we omitted the retweets using the API response data and received 445,049 original tweets.
 Although some duplicate tweets may exist in the dataset, it is important to eliminate them to ensure accuracy.
 As the posting time of each tweet is a crucial element in our study, we sorted all tweets in chronological order and eliminated duplicates by utilizing the \textit{drop\_duplicates()} method of the data frame.
 Specifically, we kept only the first occurrence of each tweet.
 After the elimination, \textit{430,187} unique tweets remained.